dc401/FileParsePS/README.md

 Why:
 A use case would be if you’re parsing a huge file that crashes notepad or excel or a file with a ton of lines or other data you need to shift through and turn into something like a CSV; or turn a CSV into any other delimited file format compatible for whatever your need is.
-For instance, Qradar only takes UTF8 Encoded CSV files.
-If you have “A  B   C”  it would crash.
+For instance, If you have “A  B   C”  it would crash.
 This script allows you to specify something like “\t” as a single tab delimiter and turn this data into something like “A,B,C” or “A:B:C”.

 Notes: If you want to increase performance or just don’t care, you can comment out Write-Progress within the